Public Health

 M.Phil.
 The M.Phil. is awarded to doctoral students who have advanced to candidacy.
 When students advance to candidacy, the registrar’s office automatically submits a petition for the awarding of the M.Phil. degree.

 Terminal Master’s Degree Program The school offers a terminal master’s degree program leading to an M.S. in public health in four concentrations: biostatistics (a two-year program), chronic disease epidemiology (a one-year program), epidemiology of infectious diseases (a one-year program), and health informatics (a two-year program).
-All students must fulfill both the departmental and Graduate School requirements for a terminal M.S. degree.
+All students must fulfill both the departmental and graduate school requirements for a terminal M.S. degree.

 Students must have an overall grade average of High Pass, including a grade of Honors in at least one full-term graduate course (for students enrolled in the one-year programs in chronic disease epidemiology and epidemiology of infectious diseases) or in at least two full-term graduate courses (for students enrolled in the two-year programs in biostatistics and health informatics).
 In order to maintain the minimum average of High Pass, each grade of Pass must be balanced by one grade of Honors.
 For more details, please see Course and Honors Requirements under Policies and Regulations.